List of Tanzania women Twenty20 International cricketers

 This is a list of Tanzanian women Twenty20 International cricketers.
-A Twenty20 International is an international cricket match between two representative teams, each having Twenty20 International status, as determined by the International Cricket Council (ICC).
-A Twenty20 International is played under the rules of Twenty20 cricket.
+A Twenty20 International (T20I) is an international cricket match between two representative teams, each having T20I status, as determined by the International Cricket Council (ICC).
+A T20I is played under the rules of Twenty20 cricket.

 This list includes all players who have played at least one T20I match and is initially arranged in the order of debut appearance.
 Where more than one player won their first cap in the same match, those players are initially listed alphabetically at the time of debut.